TawhidFirst/blog/content/en/post/the-love-of-forbidden-images/index.md

 ---
-title: Does the love of forbidden images fall under the category of Shirk ?
+title: Does the love of forbidden images fall under the category of Shirk?
 description: Fear Allah in what you see
 image: the-love-of-forbidden-images.jpg
 draft: False